 14. The Morning After

 Nearly half a mile away the crew could hear Hellman shouting for water.
-In the valley of the ashes there was another sound - the occasional explosion of a dead tree that would blow to pieces when its resin became so hot it pass the point of ignition.
+In the valley of the ashes there was another sound - the occasional explosion of a dead tree that would blow to pieces when its resin became so hot it passed the point of ignition.
 There was little left alive to be frightened by the explosions. . .
 Norman Maclean

 HOT LINKS